open-telemetry/oteps/text/0121-config-service.md

 # A Dynamic Configuration Service for the SDK

-This proposal is for an experiment to configure metric collection periods.
+This proposal is a request to develop a prototype to configure metric collection periods.
 Per-metric and tracing configuration is also intended to be added, with details left for a later iteration.

 It is related to [this pull request](https://github.com/open-telemetry/opentelemetry-proto/pull/155)